Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Compliance with Medication

-Follow the prescribed medication regimen, usually involving
+Follow the prescribed medication regimen, usually

 copper chelators such as penicillamine